meezaan/onedrive/README.md

 # OneDrive PHP Client for public folders and files

+I've written this little app/library because I wanted to use a public folder on OneDrive as a CDN.
+Getting embed URLs from the OneDive GUI can be quite painful.

-I basically needed a way to traverse and get the file download URLs for all OneDrive files in a public folder.
+To do this programatically, I  needed a way to traverse and get the file download URLs for all OneDrive files in a public folder.

-This will do just that.
+This will do just that using the OneDrive API.

 To see how it works, have a look at get.php.
 Simply replace the URL for the short link there with the shortlink for your public OneDrive folder and off you go.